 The applicant must

-- have an SAT minimum score 1800 for math, critical reading and writing for test taken prior to March 2016, SAT minimum score 1200 for math and evidence based reading for tests taken after March 1, 2016, or a minimum ACT score of 26.
+have an SAT 1200 for math and evidence based reading, or a minimum ACT score of 26.

 The Lilly Endowment Community Scholar from Marshall County will be selected by the Marshall County Community Foundation's Lilly Endowment Scholarship Committee through a written application and an interview.

-- The applicant must have a minimum combined SAT score of 1800 for tests taken before March 1, 2016, a score of 1200 for tests taken after March 1, 2016, or a minimum ACT score of 26.
+The applicant must have a minimum SAT score of 1200, or a minimum ACT score of 26.

-- The applicant's transcripts will be reviewed for GPA and class rank.
+The applicant's transcripts will be reviewed for GPA, class rank and course selection.